elastic/ecs-logging-go-zap/README.md

 ```

 ## Contribute
 Create a Pull Request from your own fork.

 Run `mage` to update and format you changes before submitting.

+Add new dependencies to the NOTICE.txt.

 ## License
 This software is licensed under the [Apache 2 license](https://github.com/elastic/ecs-logging-go/zap/blob/master/LICENSE).